jibblesskibbles87/btp-admin-guide-samples/sample-setups/basic-setup/subaccount-setup/README.md

 ## Assumptions

-- We assume a bsaic setup of a subaccount is executed by the platform team/ SAP BTP administrator team
+- We assume a basic setup of a subaccount is executed by the platform team/ SAP BTP administrator team
-- We assume that the responsibility of the platform team is restricted to a basic setup of a subacount leaving out app subscriptions and service instance creation.
+- We assume that the responsibility of the platform team is restricted to a basic setup of a subaccount leaving out app subscriptions and service instance creation.

-## Design Decsions
+## Design Decisions

-To keep the Terraform state files clearly seperated the setup is done per subaccount i.e. per stage.
+To keep the Terraform state files clearly separated the setup is done per subaccount i.e. per stage.

 ## Subaccount Setup

 The setup of the subaccount comprises:

-- The setup of a subaccount in accordance to the naming conventions and labeling startegy of the company
+- The setup of a subaccount in accordance to the naming conventions and labeling strategy of the company
 - The trust configuration to a custom IdP is configured by default.
 - Default entitlements are added depending on the stage.
 In addition the requesting team can add additional project specific entitlements ("à la carte entitlements")
 - Optionally a Cloud Foundry Environment is created

 ### Naming Conventions and Labels

 The naming conventions and labels are centralized in the module [sap-btp-naming-conventions-subaccount](../../modules/sap-btp-naming-conventions-subaccount/README.md).
-The names and labels are drived based on input variables defined in the [variables.tf](./variables.tf) file.
+The names and labels are derived based on input variables defined in the [variables.tf](./variables.tf) file.

 ### Validations for Geographies and BTP Regions

 According to the SAP BTP Administrators Guide one part of the naming is the geographical region.
 To ensure that this region fits to the subaccount region, a validation is implemented in the [variables.tf](./variables.tf) file.
 The validation checks if the region of the subaccount is part of the geographical region.
-The geographical regions are defined in a local variable sdefined in the [main.tf](main.tf) file.
+The geographical regions are defined in a local variables defined in the [main.tf](main.tf) file.

 ### Setup of Entitlements